Policy Groups – Terms of Reference 2017/18

 • Develop policy and relationships to retain sailors after 3rd level sailing, incl team racing initiatives

 • Identify potential initiatives for Try Racing with Clubs & Participation Group

-• To review & enhance ISA website Racing/Classes page
+• To review & enhance Irish Sailing website Racing/Classes page

 3. Race Officials Policy Group

-Members: Harry Gallagher (Chair), Jack Roy (ISA Board Rep), Sarah-Louise Rossiter (Staff), Michael O’Connor, Gordon Davies, Ailbe Millerick, Mal Nowlan, Fergus O’Kelly, David Lovegrove, Philip Scallan
+Members: Harry Gallagher (Chair), Jack Roy (Irish Sailing Board Rep), Sarah-Louise Rossiter (Staff), Michael O’Connor, Gordon Davies, Ailbe Millerick, Mal Nowlan, Fergus O’Kelly, David Lovegrove, Philip Scallan

-• Recommend qualifications and standards for the appointment of ISA race officials.
+• Recommend qualifications and standards for the appointment of Irish Sailing race officials.

 • Develop revalidation process for Race Officials